 On some issues, we have strong divisions in our ranks.
 AFL or Rugby.
 Labor or Liberal.
 VB or XXXX Gold.
 Fantales or Minties.
 But on other issues such as income tax, we stand united.

 It’s universal that Aussies want a fair go, but when the greedy buggers in the ATO claim 40% of your hard-earned money every year, we all cry foul.
 That’s why I talk about three types of tax structures with my clients.

 But first, a disclaimer …

-Most of the talk from here on in will be centred around Australians working in Australia.
-High-income earners who have a business or assets overseas need to have a different conversation, and that deserves its own article (which will be coming out soon, be patient!).
+Most of the talk from here on in will be centred around Australians working in Australia who want to legally pay less taxes.
+High-income earners who have a business or assets overseas need to have a different conversation, and that deserves its own article.

 I see my job as a balancing act.
 I want to help Australians earning high incomes to secure more of their own money against the Australian Tax Office and their grubby fingers.
 But I also want to do it in a way that keeps the Australian government happy.
 I’m only interested in 100% legal means of reducing your tax burden.
 And what’s wrong with that?